ASL-IITM/ASL-IITM.github.io/multi_agent_systems.markdown

 <br/>

 ### Motion planning for multi-agent systems:
 Path planning is an essential task in robotics, and it becomes more complex when multiple robots are involved.
-Decentralized motion planning for mult0agent systems can be achieved by enabling communication between individual agents.
+Decentralized motion planning for mult-agent systems can be achieved by enabling communication between individual agents.
 Initial results from a decentralized multi-agent motion planning approach are shown below:

 [![Click here for video](https://img.youtube.com/vi/fLK-2ZWy34o/maxresdefault.jpg)](https://www.youtube.com/watch?v=fLK-2ZWy34o)